threeskimo/gs-ping/README.md

 ./gs-ping.sh
 ```

->**NOTE:** You may have to enable advanced sharing options on the Moonlight PC if it is running Windows to allow ICMP ping responses
+>**NOTE:** You may have to enable advanced sharing options on the PC running Moonlight if it is running Windows to allow ICMP ping responses